Carney's Davos speech was a sales pitch

 In 1978, the Czech dissident Václav Havel, later president, wrote an essay called The Power of the Powerless, and in it, he asked a simple question: how did the communist system sustain itself?

-Hmm kinda weird to pull in communism here... we just made a bunch of deals with China...
+Hmm kinda weird to pull in communism here... we just met with China...

 And his answer began with a greengrocer.